nyaabyte/nr/impl/net/SPEC.md

 ## Notes on Protocols

 The wider Internet (HTTP/S) will be used for communication between Instances and Identity Servers initially.
-We're looking into a potential migration to Raven Dev Team's [Betanet](https://ravendevteam.org/betanet) (BETANET) upon it reaching maturity for significantly more decentralized transport.
+We're looking into a potential migration to Raven Dev Team's [Betanet](https://ravendevteam.org/betanet) upon it reaching maturity for significantly more decentralized transport.

 ## Flow